EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 In the composite model this is less obvious since implementers may decide that certain cryptographic algorithms have complementary security properties and are acceptable in combination even though one or both algorithms are deprecated for individual use.
 As such, a single composite public key or certificate may contain a mixture of deprecated and non-deprecated algorithms.

 Since composite algorithms are registered independently of their component algorithms, their deprecation can be handled indpendently from that of their component algorithms.
 For example a cryptographic policy might continue to allow `id-MLDSA65-ECDSA-P256-SHA512` even after ECDSA-P256 is deprecated.

+This specification makes an assumption that composite public keys will be bound in a structure that contains a signature over the public key (for example, and X.509 Certificate), which is chained back to a trust anchor.
+Without such a mechanism in place (such as RFC 5914), it is possible that the component keys can be separated without detection.
+If a composite public key will appear in an unsigned structure, then they MUST be distributed in a way that prevents tampering.

 <!-- End of Security Considerations section -->